 Another interest that’s been with me since the mid-sixties is Science Fiction.
 A Trekker from the time my parents wouldn’t let me watch it, I was enthralled by the stories, characters, sets and ships.
 But mostly the sets and the ships.

-While studying at The University at Buffalo, I was in the theatre department and worked on a great number of on- and off-campus productions designing and building props and sets, lighting, sound (and even a bit of acting).
-A highlight was building period furniture for a Samuel Beckett play, a premiere work by the renowned playwright.
+While a Theatre/Media Arts major in the Theatre Department at The University at Buffalo, I worked on a great number of on- and off-campus productions designing and building sets and props, designing and running lighting in the Katharine Cornell Theatre, sound, and even a bit of acting.
+One highlight was building, repairing and duplicating period furniture for a Samuel Beckett play, a premiere work by the renowned playwright.

 Get to work

 In the 1980’s I had the opportunity to turn my passion into a job.
 I was hired to build architectural subjects at Carolina Architectural Models in Raleigh, NC, which then became Scale Model and Design Studios.
-My interview consisted of showing Dudley Whitney, the owner, a Porsche Can-Am car diorama I had built.
+My interview consisted of showing owner Dudley Whitney a Porsche Can-Am car diorama I had built.
 The engine, brakes and interior were fully tricked out, accurate to the last detail.
 He hired me on the spot.

 I built dozens of projects, from straight up architectural jobs to highly detailed health club interior models.
 I built several golf course models for Arnold Palmer courses.
 I built models of retail development projects, airports, university and commercial properties.

-Some years later, I was fortunate enough to work with another employer, Tri-Star Design Group.
+Some years later, I worked with Mike Satrazemis (not that one, that one’s dad) at Tri-Star Design Group.
 Tri-Star built anything and everything.
 While there, I did plastics fabrication and design, building some of the most challenging subjects of my career.
 This led to some overseas work and work on two films – King Kong Lives and The Squeeze.

 For King Kong Lives (most notable for having a 0% rating on Rotten Tomatoes), I worked with a crew building a scale barn that King Kong crushed while getting busy with Ms. Kong, and some of the operating room equipment used in the scene where Kong gets the Jarvik 7000 artificial heart transplant.